 Your doctor may use additional tests to rule out other problems and help confirm enlarged prostate is causing your urinary symptoms.
 These can include:

 Prostate cancer is entirely different than prostate gland enlargement, even though they can cause some similar symptoms and may be detected by some of the same tests.
 Having an enlarged prostate doesn't reduce or increase the risk of prostate cancer.
 Even if you're being treated for an enlarged prostate gland, you still need to continue regular prostate exams to screen for cancer.
 Surgery for prostate gland enlargement may identify cancer in its early stages.

 Treatments and drugs

 Any type of prostate surgery can cause side effects, such as semen flowing backward into the bladder instead of out through the penis during ejaculation (retrograde ejaculation), loss of bladder control (incontinence) and impotence (erectile dysfunction).
-Some types of surgery are more likely to cause certain symptoms than are other types.
+Ask your doctor about the specific risks of each treatment you're considering.

 Transurethral resection of the prostate (TURP)

 Transurethral incision of the prostate (TUIP or TIP)